Article available in English

 Depression can also come from inward insecurity, which while indirectly related to the outward world, is something that you have to work on yourself.
 When you achieve emotional independence, the one and only thing to worry about is financial insecurity.
 Gear yourself up with marketable skills, improving them, expanding your network, keep yourself from heavily depending on a particular entity.
 Learn how to save, invest, and personal financial literacy.

 Be it a material object or mental object, minimalism lessens your worries, therefore lessens your depression.
 Keep only things that matter to you.
 Any mementos that ultimately have no relation or influence to your current and future life must be discarded.
 These will just set you and everything important to you back.
-Stop concerning about what you cannot control.
+Stop concerning what you cannot control.
 Enjoy your current life.
 Live at your own pace.
 Ignore outside noises.
 Minimalism builds your peace of mind, lay the solid concrete for you to start constructing your inner world effectively.

 Expecting too much and be let down when things don’t live up to your expectation leads to depression.
 Lower your expectation as minimal as possible, and the blissfulness brought to you by the result that goes beyond your expectation will become tenfold.
 Do everything as you pour all your energy into it, but don’t expect it to reciprocate.
 Free your mind from expectation, and you will have nothing to sorrow.